 CallPlus backed down.
-From September it will stop providing Global Mode, a service allowing customers to hide their whereabouts so they can buy low-cost streaming video services direct from the US, UK or elsewhere.
+From September it will stop providing Global Mode.
+The service allows customers to hide their whereabouts.
+That way they can buy low-cost streaming video services direct from the US, UK or elsewhere.

 In return the big media companies halted legal action against CallPlus.

 Among other things they claimed Global Mode breached the Copyright Act and the Fair Trading Act.

 That won’t be tested in court.
 We’ll never know if Global Mode was legal or not.
 That’s a pity because it leaves important questions unanswered.